antoniocarrion11/GekkoBot/README.md

 # Discord Gekko Bot

 *~Working Design Doc for Gekko Bot*
-*Requirements, implementation ideas, problems to solve etc...*
+*Requirements, implementation ideas, problems to solve, dev diary etc...*

 ### Quick summary
 Building a org.bot flavored as Gekko; The org.bot can get information from Val servers about players, stats etc.